Lake County, California: 2005

 Within Lake County are two incorporated cities, the county seat of Lakeport and Clearlake, the largest city, and the communities of Kelseyville, Blue Lakes, Clearlake Oaks, Clearlake Park, Cobb, Finley, Glenhaven, Hidden Valley Lake, Clearlake Riviera, Loch Lomond, Lower Lake, Lucerne, Middletown, Nice, Spring Valley, Upper Lake, Whispering Pines, and Witter Springs.

-The income of residents of the county varies widely.
-The county is the largest employer thus far, followed by large retailers such as Wal-Mart, Safeway, and Kmart.
 Lake County is mostly agricultural, with tourist facilities and some light industry.
 Major crops include pears, walnuts and, increasingly, wine grapes.

 2000

 According to official estimates based on the 2000 Census, 30% of housing units in Lake County were manufactured housing units.
 This was the highest percentage of any California county.